Generative modeling with low-rank Wasserstein polynomial chaos expansions: Motivation

 \paragraph{\textbf{Polynomial chaos \& low-rank tensor formats}} Polynomial chaos (PC) or multi-element PC~\cite{wan2006multi} is ubiquitous in UQ~\cite{le2010spectral,schwab2011sparse,cohen2015approximation} to represent a random variable $Y\colon \Omega\to\mathbb{R}^N$ with finite variance in a coordinate system of $M$ independent random variables $X=(X_1,\ldots,X_M)$.
 These are used for an expansion in polynomials orthogonal with respect to given distribution of $X$.
 It is an explicit functional representation of the form

-This surrogate includes all statistical information and allows for an computationally efficient evaluation of statistical quantities.
-In UQ, it has become extremely popular for the representation of data and solutions of random differential equations, especially PDEs~\cite{ernst2012convergence,schwab2011sparse,cohen2015approximation}.
+This surrogate includes all statistical information and allows for a computationally efficient evaluation of statistical quantities.
+In UQ, it has become decidedly popular for the representation of data and solutions of random differential equations, especially PDEs~\cite{ernst2012convergence,schwab2011sparse,cohen2015approximation}.
 Such polynomial chaos surrogates can be obtained by different means, the most common of which are stochastic Galerkin methods and empirical least squares projections, see~\cite{beck2014convergence,blatman2008sparse,le2010spectral,eigel2014adaptive} and~\cite{chkifa2015discrete,migliorati2013approximation,eigel2019variational,eigel2019non}, respectively.
 The convergence of the polynomial chaos expansion follows from the classical theory of Cameron and Martin~\cite{ernst2012convergence}.

 When $N=1$, low-rank tensor formats allow to compress the high-dimensional representation.
-These formats have initially been devised in the quantum chemistry and physics community and were later reinvented in the field of computational mathematics.
-We refer the interested reader to the monograph~\cite{hackbusch2012tensor} and the overview articles~\cite{nouy2015low,bachmayr2016tensor}, The TT format was (re-)introduced in~\cite{oseledets2011tensor} and has become quite popular in computational mathematics, yielding a compressed representation of $C$ for $N=1$ by
+These formats have initially been devised in the quantum chemistry and physics community and have later been reinvented in the field of computational mathematics.
+We refer the interested reader to the monograph~\cite{hackbusch2012tensor} and the overview articles~\cite{nouy2015low,bachmayr2016tensor},